jkclark/Vim-Config/README.md

 ## colors
 I'm currently happy with Brogrammer, a colorscheme I was using when I coded with Sublime Text 2.
 I found [vim-brogrammer-theme] and modified it slightly.
-Here are the changes I've made:
+Here are the changes I made:
 + Comment changed from ![#626262][comment-original] to ![#9e9e9e][comment-new]
 + NonText changed from ![#0000ff][nontext-original] to ![#ff0087][nontext-new]
 + SpecialKey changed from ![#0000ff][specialkey-original] to ![#0087ff][specialkey-new]